 Event approval policies only apply to student organizations registered with the Office of Student Activities (OSA).
 All departments, offices and organizations not registered with OSA should refer to their respective event approval policies for any type of event.

 All events must be approved through the Office of Student Activities at least 10 business days prior to the event.
-Student Organizations may request an array of services and spaces through Orgsync.com as well as the Student Activities website (http://www.nova.edu/studentactivities/forms/).
+Student Organizations may request an array of services and spaces through their organizations Orgync page by clicking forms on their menu tab. (www.orgsync.com).
 A student organization must complete the forms so that we can accurately assist with logistics and work orders.

 For all questions regarding forms and requests, please email email@example.com

 Registered student organizations wishing to host events off campus must be given expressed approval by the Director of Student Activities or a designee.
 If approved, all campus polices will be in effect for the off campus location.